- 0.1 Home sales for Vancouver Real Estate Market Report July 2019 as reported by Ashley Smith, REBGV president.

 - 3 Condo Neigbourhoods to Look Out For

 - 4 Vancouver Houses to Keep an Eye on

 - 5 Vancouver Housing Statistics That are Important to You

-Housing supply up with fewer Buyers – Vancouver Real Estate Market Report July 2018
+Housing Sales increase in July – Vancouver Real Estate Market Report July 2019

 A Look at the Vancouver Housing Stats

 Your Vancouver Real Estate Market Report July 2019 median sales price of Condos in Vancouver is at $690,000 down 6.1% from a year ago.
 Townhouses in Vancouver median sales price $1,052,500 down 9.2% from a year ago.
 Detached Homes in Vancouver median sales price is $1,799,000 down 3.8% from a year ago.
 Total July 2019 inventory: Vancouver Condos 2,016 up 17% from a year ago.
 Townhouses 353 up 7.6% from a year ago, and detached homes 1,394 down 19.5% from a year ago.
 The average time a Vancouver property was on the market is 36 days, up 24.1% from a year ago.

 Being an expert in the Vancouver Condo market, I get to see what happens daily.
 Utilizing tools to identify hot spots are a benefit to you with a personal understanding of the markets.
 I offer my opinion on the Vancouver Condo Hot Spots I feel are a great buy: Yaletown and Mount Pleasant.

 Vancouver Houses to Keep an Eye on

 Select pockets on the Westside Vancouver are taking longer to sell these days, and I know that some great deals will happen here.
 Keep your eyes open for Hot-Spot homes in the Dunbar and Collingwood areas as sellers are competing to sell.
 Want a great neighbourhood and amazing schools, these areas will suit your needs completely.